 However, if the nerve is torn or otherwise severely damaged, it can be permanent.
 Doctors might call this acute facial nerve paralysis or facial nerve palsy.
 Children with permanent facial nerve paralysis will likely need surgery to decompress the nerve, as well as physical therapy.
 If the baby can't close his or her eye on the affected side, doctors will have to take steps to keep the cornea from drying up, which can affect vision.

-If you believe bad decisions by medical professionals caused your child's facial nerve paralysis, you have the right to hold them responsible for the results with a birth injury lawsuit.
+If you believe bad decisions by medical professionals caused your child's facial nerve palsy, you have the right to hold them responsible for the results with a birth injury lawsuit.
 Wingate, Russotti, Shapiro & Halperin, LLP can help.
 We are an experienced New York birth injury law firm with extensive experience in medical malpractice and birth injury claims.
 We understand the legal and medical complexities of birth injuries because we've made them a priority.
 We're proud of our strong record of wins and large recoveries for seriously injured clients, including tens of millions for families affected by birth injuries.
 That's money that parents can use to pay for medical care; therapies; special schooling; and to provide financial support if someone can't work after an injury.

 If your child or a child you care about has suffered facial nerve paralysis because of a medical mistake, call the NY facial paralysis lawyers at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 for a free consultation.